adafruit/Adafruit_CircuitPython_MCP9808/README.rst

   import busio
   import adafruit_mcp9808

-Next, initializd the I2C bus in a with statement so it always gets shut down ok.
+Next, initialize the I2C bus in a with statement so it always gets shut down ok.
 Then, construct the thermometer class:

 .. code-block:: python